luanargolodev/luanargolodev/README.md

 ## About me
 I'm a web developer.

-👨 Currently studying of Analysis and Systems Development.
-👨 Developer Front-End (React.js).
+👨 Currently studying of Analysis and Systems Development.\n 👨 Developer Front-End (React.js).